awa03/awa03/README.md

 #### [Fhat](https://github.com/awa03/fhat)
 This project is my attempt to recreate the functionality of git.
 This project will be less efficient, and effective than git.
 This project is being developed in c++ language and it will be free and open source.
 This will be the main focus of my project work outside of the chess AI, since that project is extremely complicated.
-This project will hopefully be completed by mid/early 2025.

 #### [Sky-Lang](https://github.com/awa03/sky-lang)
 This project will be more of a focus once the Chess-AI project is fully complete.
 This project will be an Interpreter, written in C++, in order to learn more about